Wells Fargo Securities

 Wells Fargo Bank International Unlimited Company (“WFBI”) is a public unlimited company incorporated under the laws of the Republic of Ireland, with its head office at 5th Floor, 2 Harbourmaster Place, I.F.S.C., Dublin 1, Ireland.
 WFBI’s registered office is at Arthur Cox Building, Earlsfort Terrace, Dublin 2, Ireland.
 WFBI is registered with the Irish Companies Registration Office under registration number 429222.
 WFBI is registered with the United Kingdom’s Companies House under company number FC028519 and its principal place of business in the United Kingdom is at One Plantation Place, 30 Fenchurch Street, London, EC3M 3BD, United Kingdom.
 WFBI is also registered with the German Commercial Register (Handelsregister) under registration number HRB 86699 and its principal place of business in Germany is at An der Hauptwache 7, 60313 Frankfurt.
 WFBI is licensed and regulated by the Central Bank of Ireland and is registered as an EEA Authorised Firm with the United Kingdom’s Financial Conduct Authority (the “FCA”) and subject to limited regulation by the FCA and with the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – the “BaFin”).

-WFBI’s Board of Directors comprises the following members: Frank Pizzo (US), Walter Brazil, Holly Kaczmarczyk (US), Mark Ryan, Louise Li (UK), Dominic O’Hagan (UK), David Weber (US), Richard Yorke (UK), John McNulty (US), Susan Webb.
+WFBI’s Board of Directors comprises the following members: Walter Brazil, Louise Li (UK), John McNulty (US), Dominic O’Hagan (UK), Frank Pizzo (US), Mark Ryan, Susan Webb.

 Wells Fargo Securities International Limited